Taking The Plunge is Not Just For Polar Bears – Part 1

 My wife was having to turn business down because her schedule didn’t allow enough flexibility to care for our three children and take on additional work.
-We started looking at the numbers at how much she was able to make vs. how much I could make and it was becoming clear that a change was needed.
-After months of discussion and analysis, we decided that the best way for me and us as a family to get ahead financially was me taking the plunge into running our own business.
+We started looking at the numbers at how much she was able to make versus how much I could make and it was becoming clear that a change was needed.
+After months of discussion and analysis, we decided that the best way for me and us as a family to get ahead financially was me taking the plunge into running our own business full-time.
 I became a part-time writer, part-time manager, part-time administrator and part-time blogger and for the most part, I am loving every minute of it.

 Taking the Plunge is Not For Everyone

 This means that you have to create your own structure and become a pro at time management.
 There is no one around to tell you that you have to work at a certain time and take lunch at a certain time.
 If you do best in a more structured environment, then taking the plunge is probably not for you.
 But if you’re self-disciplined and yearn for more opportunities, responsibility, and autonomy than your current profession affords, then leave your options open.

 Today I want to know if you have you taken the plunge and become your own boss?
 If so, how is it working for you?
 What things would you have done differently?

 Photo courtesy of: Tim Barrett